rfuzzo/MWSE/docs/source/types/tes3mobilePlayer.md

 * `params` (table)
 	* `damage` (number): The amount of damage to apply.
 	* `applyArmor` (boolean): *Default*: `false`.
 If armor should mitigate the incoming damage.
 If the player is the target, armor experience will be gained.
-	* `resistAttribute` (number): *Optional*.
+	* `resistAttribute` ([tes3.effectAttribute](../references/effect-attributes.md)): *Optional*.
 The resistance attribute that is applied to the damage.
 It can reduce damage or exploit weakness.
 Uses values from [`tes3.effectAttribute`](https://mwse.github.io/MWSE/references/effect-attributes/) namespace.
 	* `applyDifficulty` (boolean): *Default*: `false`.
 If the game difficulty modifier should be applied.
 Must be used with the `playerAttack` argument to apply the correct modifier.
 	* `playerAttack` (boolean): *Optional*.
 If the attack came from the player.
 Used for difficulty calculation.
 	* `doNotChangeHealth` (boolean): *Default*: `false`.
 If all armor effects except the health change should be applied.
 These include hit sounds, armor condition damage, and player experience gain from being hit.